Randomized embeddings with slack, and high-dimensional Approximate Nearest Neighbor: Experiments

 \subsection{Validation of $k$}

 In this section we present an experimental verification of our approach.
-We show that the number $k$ of the nearest neighbors in the random projection space that we need to examine in order to find an approximate nearest neighbor in the original space depends sublinearly on $n$.
-Recall that we denote by $\| \cdot\|$ the Euclidean norm.
+We show that the number $k$ of nearest neighbors in the projection space that we need to examine in order to find an approximate nearest neighbor in the original space depends sublinearly on $n$, thus validating in practice lemma~\ref{lemBBD}.

-\paragraph*{Dataset} We generated our own synthetic datasets and query points to verify our results.
-We decided to follow two different procedures for data generation in order to be as complete as possible.
-First of all, as in \cite{DI04}, we followed the ``planted nearest neighbor model'' for our datasets.
-This model guarantees for each query point $q$ the existence of a few approximate nearest neighbors while keeping all others points sufficiently far from $q$.
+\paragraph*{Datasets} We generated our own synthetic datasets and query points.
+We decided to follow two different procedures for data generation.
+First of all, as in \cite{DI04}, we followed the ``planted nearest neighbor model''.
+This model guarantees, for each query point $q$, the existence of a few approximate nearest neighbors while keeping all others points sufficiently far from $q$.
 The benefit of this approach is that it represents a typical ANN search scenario, where for each point there exist only a handful approximate nearest neighbors.
-In contrast, in a uniformly generated dataset, all the points will tend to be equidistant to each other in high dimensions, which is quite unrealistic.
+In contrast, in a uniformly generated dataset, all points tend to be equidistant to each other in high dimensions, which is quite unrealistic.

-In order to generate such a dataset, first we create a set $Q$ of query points chosen uniformly at random in $\mathbb{R}^d$.
+In order to generate the dataset, first we create a set $Q$ of query points chosen uniformly at random in $\mathbb{R}^d$.
 Then, for each point $q\in Q$, we generate a single point $p$ at distance $R$ from $q$, which will be its single (approximate) nearest neighbor.
-Then, we create more points at distance $\ge (1+\epsilon)R$ from $q$, while making sure that they shall not be closer than $(1+\epsilon)R$ to any other query point $q'$.
+Then, we create more points at distance $\ge (1+\epsilon)R$ from $q$, while making sure that they shall not be closer than $(1+\epsilon)R$ to any other query point $q' \in Q, q' \neq q$.
 This dataset now has the property that every query point has exactly one approximate nearest neighbor, while all other points are at distance $\ge (1+\epsilon)R$.

 We fix $R=2$, let $\epsilon \in \{0.1, 0.2, 0.5\}, d = \{200, 500\}$ and the total number of points $n \in \{10^4, 2\times10^4, \ldots, 5\times10^4, 5.5\times10^4, 6\times10^4, 6.5\times10^4, \ldots, 10^5\}$.
 For each combination of the above we created a dataset $X$ from a set $Q$ of $100$ query points where each query coordinate was chosen uniformly at random in the range $[-20, 20]$.